 The transportation security administration has strict requirements for passengers bringing liquids and gels through airport security, but baby food, formula and breast milk are special exceptions.
 Unlike other liquids, you do not need to place these items in a zip-top bag at the security checkpoint.
 Nor do you need to limit the volume of these substances.
 You must still declare them for inspection at security, and the TSA asks that you only bring what is needed for the duration of the flight.

-You can check your child’s car seat like you can with checked baggage.
+You can check your child’s car seat like you can check regular baggage – this provides accessibility for when you land so your child can have their own seat.
 TSA precheck is also helpful to have as a parent or legal guardian.